JuliaTerin/JuliaTerin/README.md

 # Hello
 ### My name is Julia Terin, I'm studying Front-End dev in [Laboratória](https://static.vecteezy.com/ti/vetor-gratis/p1/681785-ilustracao-de-tela-de-computador-gr%C3%A1tis-vetor.jpg), a 6 month bootcamp.
 The training is intensive, aimed at the formation of a junior front-end developer who knows how to work in environments of uncertainty and constant change.
 It learns JavaScript, HTML, CSS, UX, and more.
-In the bootcamp, not only technical skills are developed, but also soft skills and professional skills, such as self-learning, communication, teamwork, among others.
+In the bootcamp, not only technical skills are developed, but also soft skills and professional skills, such as self-learning, communication, teamwork, and more.

 <img src="https://static.vecteezy.com/ti/vetor-gratis/p1/681785-ilustracao-de-tela-de-computador-gr%C3%A1tis-vetor.jpg" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">